 I’ll be showing you recipes in the next couple of weeks showcasing this delightful jam!
 Stay tuned!

 Strawberry Chia Seed Jam

 Heat the strawberries, pure maple syrup, and lemon juice in a saucepan over medium-high heat, covered.
 Allow the mixture to come to a full boil then reduce the heat to a controlled boil and continue cooking until strawberries have softened, about 10 to 15 minutes.
 Mash the strawberries using a fork or a potato masher, until your desired consistency is reached (I like to leave mine fairly chunky).

-Add the chia seeds and stir well.
+Add the ground cinnamon, sea salt, and chia seeds and stir well.
 Continue cooking, uncovered, until the mixture thickens, about 8 minutes.
 Remove from the heat and allow the jam to cool for 10 minutes.
 Add the pure vanilla extract and stir well.